Recognition of professional competence of the EU certificate holder

-According to Section 26(2) of the Act on Electronic Communications, special competence earned in another EU Member State may be recognised and on the basis of an application submitted, a professional competence certificate issued by the Office, based on an application, which corresponds to the competence earned in another EU Member State.
-An adequate certificate is issued to the authorised applicant (see Point 3. below) based on an application:
+According to Section 26(2) of the Electronic Communications Act, professional competence acquired in another EU Member State may be recognised and on the basis of an application submitted, a professional competence certificate issued by the Office, corresponding to the competence acquired in another EU Member State, may be obtained.
+The appropriate certificate is issued to the authorised applicant (see Point 3. below) on the basis of an application:

 - electronically by completing the form ZFO No. 9 (in Czech language) (interactive - electronic signature or data mailbox required).
 In the form, the applicant has to tick a box "Application for the issue of a professional competence certificate" and select a reason for issue of the certificate: "Recognition of professional competence of certificate holder of an EU Member State".

-2. The applicant must enclose the following with the application:
+2. The applicant must attach the following to the application:

 one up-to-date photography in a format of 35 x 45 mm, with technical parameters corresponding to parameters of a photography required for issuance of a citizen's ID,

 a copy of receipt of paid administrative fee in the amount of CZK 400.
-(Payment in cash is not possible.)
+(Payment in cash is not allowed.)

 3. Authorised applicants